stephengold/Minie/README.md

 <a name="dac"/>

-## An Introduction to DynamicAnimControl
+## An introduction to DynamicAnimControl

 The centerpiece of Minie is `DynamicAnimControl`, a new `PhysicsControl`.
 Adding a `DynamicAnimControl` to an animated model provides ragdoll physics and